zenstruck/console-extra/README.md

 This library is a set of modular features that can be used separately or in combination.

 **TIP**: To reduce command boilerplate even further, it is recommended to create an abstract base command for your app that enables all the features you desire.
+Then have all your app's commands extend this.

 ### `IO`